eesdil/gulp-html-js-template/README.md

 HTML templates to JS
 ====================

+!
+Important.
+This is just a quick hack to create js template for .html import for typescript.

 This gulp plugin converts a html file with templates into a js file containing an object with all templates as strings.

 Writing template inside a structured HTML file is much more practical than in a one line javascript string.